drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser theme footnotes](images/magicuser_theme_footnotes.png)

 - You can customize the color of the footnotes (Style Settings).
-The default color is orange (light/dark modes).
+The default color is purple (light/dark modes).

 ## Mermaid